Rowandish/iphone-sms-backup/README.md

 easy.
 Be prepared to do a lot of scrolling.

-Or, you can you use `sms-backup.py` to backup all your messages in text format, CSV format, or JSON, and then view them in the data viewer of your choice.
+Or, you can you use `sms-backup.py` to backup all your messages in text format, CSV format, JSON or HTML table format, and then view them in the data viewer of your choice.

 Plus, `sms-backup.py` cleans up and allows you to transform your data, in